 Satisfied Customers Work for You

-In an article entitled “The Customer Experience Imperative: How to Justify the Investment” featured by Forbes, the importance of Customer Experience (CX) is demonstrated: “…stock prices for the portfolio of CX leaders (the top 10) outperformed the portfolio of CX laggards (the bottom 10) and the S&P 500 from 2007 to 2014.
+In an article entitled “The Customer Experience Imperative: How to Justify the Investment” featured by Forbes, the importance of Customer Experience (CX) is demonstrated: “…stock prices for the portfolio of CX leaders (the top 10) outperformed the portfolio of CX laggards (the bottom 10) and the S&P 500 over the last decade.
 CX leaders had a cumulative total return of 107.5%, while the S&P 500 had a cumulative total return of 72.3%.
 Conversely, laggards posted a total return over the same period of just 27.6%—45 points lower than the broader market.”

 A strong customer experience is more important than ever before because customers can quickly disseminate positive—or negative—reviews to a very large audience in just moments.
 The key is to understand what motivates your customers and what they view as a positive customer experience, and then exceed it.
 Walt Disney said: “Do what you do so well that they want to see it again and bring their friends.”